Anthonyhawkins/concourse-kit/README.md

 ```
 ![alt text](assets/cck-plan-2.jpg "Planning a Single Pipeline and All Target Environments")
 ### Planning All Pipelines and All Target Environments
-Below is an example of an invalid configuration and also shows the various colors!.
+Below is an example of an invalid configuration and also shows the various colors!
 ```
 > cck --set-pipeline --all --plan
 ```